1302 Apparatus Operations

 - Know what is involved in operating fire apparatus safely

-- Be able to properly position pumping apparatus according to proposed purpose and use
+- Be able to properly position the pumping apparatus according to the proposed purpose and use

 - Know the basic facts about the various types of fire pumps and how they operate

 - Know how to operate fire pumps in a range of situations

 - Know what types of apparatus is used during a water shuffle and how to evaluate their effectiveness

 - Know the basics about foam concentrates, foam application equipment, portable foam proportioning equipment, and apparatus-mounted foam proportioning systems.